simd-lite/simd-json/README.md

 ### CPU target

 To be able to take advantage of `simd-json` your system needs to be SIMD capable.
-This means that it needs to compile with native cpu support and the given features.
-This also requires that projects using `simd-json` also need to be configured with native cpu support.
-Look at [The cargo config in this repository](.cargo/config) to get an example of how to configure this in your project.
+On `x86` it will select the best SIMD featureset (`avx2`, or `sse4.2`) during runtime.
+If `simd-json` is compiled with SIMD support, it will disable runtime detection.

 `simd-json` supports AVX2, SSE4.2 and NEON.

-Unless the `allow-non-simd` feature is passed to your `simd-json` dependency in your `Cargo.toml` `simd-json` will fail to compile, this is to prevent unexpected slowness in fallback mode that can be hard to understand and hard to debug.

 ### allocator